 Black Italian Cabbage

-Black Italian cabbage is available year-round with winter crops offering the best quality.
+Black Italian cabbage is available year-round with a peak season in the winter months.

 Italian cabbage is an international hybrid and a prized Tuscan specialty referred to as "cavolo nero" or black cabbage in English.
 Abundantly available in Tuscany, black cabbage supplies are very limited in other parts of the world.
 Italian cuisine especially favors this cabbage in the cold-weather cooking season.
 A member of the Crucifer or mustard family, cabbage is a prehistoric Mediterranean wild plant.
 Classified by its many forms, cabbage is diversified into leaves (kale), heads (common or Savoy cabbage), gems (Brussels sprouts), hypertrophied flowers (broccoli and cauliflower), or into roots (turnips).